 The Turkish Tazi is a classic sighthound-greyhound that can be found in Central Anatolia and Southeast Anatolia in Turkey.

-It has the resemblance of the Saluki dog but slightly larger.
+It has a resemblance to the Saluki dog but is slightly larger.
 The Turkish Tazi has long front and hind legs, a slim body, a tail that is thin with no hairs, a long and slender skull, a long neck, a deep chest, and a flexible and curved spine.

-Because of their superior skills, they are being used in hunting quail, partridge, rabbits, foxes and for detecting and bringing back the prey that has been shot.
+Because of their superior skills, they are being used in hunting quail, partridge, rabbits, and foxes, and for detecting and bringing back the prey that has been shot.

 7. KOYUN DOG (Bayburt Kelpi)